-Because occupations involving physical labor dominate the local economy, Jerome is generally considered to be a blue-collar town.
-38.55% of the Jerome workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jerome is a blue-collar town, with 38.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jerome is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Jerome who work in healthcare (12.46%), management occupations (9.16%), and sales jobs (7.99%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Jerome has relatively fewer families with younger children, and/or college students.
 Combined, this makes Jerome a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.